ADVISORIES AND WARNINGS IN EFFECT AS OF 4/24

 FISH LAKE: rainbow trout, brook trout, tiger trout, spring chinook

 SNOW PARK PERMIT REQUIRED FOR THE BOAT RAMP AT FISH LAKE NOW THROUGH APRIL 30TH.
 YOU WILL BE TICKETED IF YOU DO NOT HAVE ONE.

-The lake is covered in ice.
-Use extreme caution before you go out on it. make sure it is safe.
+The lake is ice free.
+Be prepared for snow on the shore and also muddy conditions.
 Fishing has been good and best on sunny days.
-Anglers are catching quite a few tiger trout.
-Since nightcrawlers are the best bait to use ice fishing, that figures.
+Anglers have been catching quite a few tiger trout using nightcrawlers while fishing for rainbows.
 But, tiger trout must be released.
 Only rainbow trout more than 8 inches in length may be kept.
 There are plenty of those and some anglers are getting limits.
-The lake is 54 percent full at last report.
+The lake is 66 percent full at last report.
 That is very full already for this time of the year.

 FOURMILE LAKE: rainbow trout, lake trout, kokanee, brook trout

 Fourmile is closed until the snowpack melts out allowing access.
 The gauge on the lake is functioning and it reports the lake is at a terrific 40 percent of full pool already.